The Three Wishes of Billy Grier: Plot

 Throughout all of this is a subplot involving Nancy, who discovers that her son is gone and believes he has left to go and die alone.
 She becomes depressed and despondent, totally cutting herself off from the outside world.
 When utility workers come to shut off her gas for non-payment, she flatly tells them to do what they have to do.
 A moment later, she comes to her senses and writes them a check to pay off her back balance.
 This begins the process of her getting on with her life and realizing that she may never see her son alive again.

-Phyllis helps Billy realize another dream, as she makes love to him for the very first time.
+Phyllis helps Billy realize another dream, as she has sex with him for the very first time.
 The following morning, Billy gets up early to leave, wishing to spare Phyllis from his impending doom.
 A tearful Phyllis is already up waiting for him, not wanting him to be alone in his current condition.
 She relents after Billy explains to her that he intends to go back home and straighten things out with his mother.

 On his way back, Billy stops at a diner, where he suddenly falls ill and ducks behind the building to throw up.
 The diner's fry cook assists him — it is his father, who has been living a hand-to-mouth existence and suffers from alcoholism.
 Billy's father does not recognize his son nor does Billy disclose his relationship to the man.

 Billy returns home and passes Nancy on an airport escalator, however she fails to recognize him.
 However, her eye catches a glimpse of her son, now in his advanced stages of aging.
 After a moment she recognizes her son and rushes into his arms.

 The movie ends with Nancy and Billy at a camping village, making the most of their last remaining days together.